'We're still working out the kinks': Teacher shortage top concern 1 year after Supreme Court decision

 It's been one year since the B.C.
-Teachers' Federation won a landmark decision in the Supreme Court of Canada that returned its right to bargain class size and composition.
+Teachers' Federation won a landmark decision in the Supreme Court of Canada that returned its right to bargain class and composition.

 Since then, school districts have hired nearly 3,500 teachers, the largest hiring blitz of teachers in B.C.'s history, according to the Ministry of Education.